Our staff have complementary skills and experience in research, clinical treatment, policy, service development, education and communication.

 Renée joined Phoenix Australia in 2012 on the Trauma and Homelessness Initiative (THI) project both as a Research Assistant and a PhD candidate.
 Her PhD is investigating Complex PTSD.
 Prior to her degree in Psychology, Renée was a case manager in the homeless sector for seven years.
 At Phoenix Australia, she works on the clinical data collection project for DVA-funded Trauma Recovery Programmes.

 Rachel is a Clinical Psychologist and joined Phoenix Australia in 2014.
 Rachel previously worked in clinical roles within the public mental health system in the UK in specialist psychosis and traumatic stress services.
 Rachel currently project manages an NHMRC-funded transdiagnostic treatment trial for emotional difficulties following traumatic injury.
 She is also involved in projects in the areas of refugee and veteran mental health.
 Rachel has a broad range of interests in the area of posttraumatic mental health, including trialling innovative cognitive behavioural treatment approaches after trauma, refugee mental health, and the interaction between trauma and psychosis.

-Dr Katherine Chisholm
+Dr Katherine Chisholm (On leave)

 BA (Hons) DPsych (Health)

 Katherine is a psychologist and has completed a DPsych (Health) at Deakin University.
 She has clinical experience working with traumatic injury survivors.
 Katherine’s research interests extend to this area at Phoenix Australia, where she currently works on an NHMRC-funded randomised controlled trial in collaboration with the Royal Melbourne Hospital.
 This trial aims to evaluate the efficacy of a transdiagnostic therapeutic approach for people who have experienced anxiety, depression or posttraumatic stress following traumatic injury.